jeffreylanters/react-unity-webgl/README.md

 [![npm](https://img.shields.io/badge/supported-typescript-2a507e.svg)]()
 [![npm](https://img.shields.io/badge/supported-babel-yellow.svg)]()

-When building content for the web, you might need to communicate with other elements on React Application.
+When building content for the web, you might need to communicate with elements on a webpage.
 Or you might want to implement functionality using Web APIs which Unity does not currently expose by default.
 In both cases, you need to directly interface with the browser’s JavaScript engine.
-React Unity WebGL provides an easy library for Unity 5.6.x, 2017 and 2018 with different methods to do this.
+React Unity WebGL provides an easy solution for embedding Unity WebGL builds in your React application, with two-way communication between your React and Unity application with advanced API's.

 **&Lt;**
 [**Documentation**](https://github.com/jeffreylanters/react-unity-webgl/wiki) &middot;